 We found 0 critical, 0 high, 0 medium and 0 low and some very low level issues.
+All the issues have been resolved/acknowledged in the revised code.

 Investors Advice: Technical audit of the smart contract does not guarantee the ethical nature of the project.
 Any owner controlled functions should be executed by the owner with responsibility.
 All investors/users are advised to do their due diligence before investing in the project.